 The Chairman and the Directors are entitled to draw Directors fees and receive reimbursement of reasonable expenses for attendance at meetings.
-The Company is required to disclose in its annual report details of remuneration to Directors.
+The Company is required to disclose in its Annual Report details of remuneration to Directors.
 The maximum aggregate annual remuneration which may be paid to Non-Executive Directors is \$300,000.
 This amount cannot be increased without Shareholder approval.
+The Papyrus Directors were not remunerated during this period.